-The limited lifespan (many such clients are newly set-up companies), the entrepreneur's expertise and the market on which the company operates generate specific needs for SMEs, Micro and start-ups, which BT and its subsidiries aim to serve through dedicated product and service packages, which have become a hallmark in the Romanian banking sector.
+The limited lifespan (many such clients are newly set-up companies), the entrepreneur's expertise and the market on which the company operates generate specific needs for SMEs, micro and start-ups, which BT and its subsidiaries aim to serve through dedicated product and service packages, which have become a hallmark in the Romanian banking sector.
 Lending products are accessed more frequently once the business grows and requires loans for working capital or investments, letters of guarantee, EU project co-financing, credit cards, leasing, invoice discounting or factoring.

-BT is also the most important player, the bank of choice, for SMEs when it comes to Government/State programs, with over 40% of the total applicants base choosing Banca Transilvania as their partner.
+BT is also the most important player, the bank of choice, for SMEs when it comes to Government/State programs, being the largest partner bank in Romania.